rbind/apreshill/content/home/about.md

 # Biography

 Alison Presmanes Hill is a professor of pediatrics at the Stanford AI Lab.
+Her current research lays in the intersection of computational behavioral science and developmental disabilities, with a focus on quantitative...
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.